samcatchesides/HomeNetwork/README.md

 # HomeNetwork
-Home Network - layout, setup and contrustion guide
+Home Network - layout, setup and construction guide

+SEE WIKI!
+All the notes are in there.